Using online content

 • includes the date of storage

-• is restricted the material to authenticated users
+• is restricted to authenticated users

-Using Talis Aspire (course resources tool)
+Using Talis (course readings)

 Providing internet content in hardcopy

-• the terms and conditions allow
+• the terms and conditions allow, or

-• you have permission
+• you have permission from the copyright holder, or

 • where the amount copied is no greater than three percent (3%) or three pages of the total work (unless that would mean the whole work is copied, in which case only 50 percent can be copied).
-You can’t rely upon the 3 percent / three page limitation where there will be a charge to students to receive the material.